aekazakov/genome-depot/README.md

 python manage.py add_regulons -i <path to input file>

-The input file for this command is a tab-separated text file with
+The input file for this command is a tab-separated text file with nine columns:

+- regulon name

+- genome name

+- locus tag of regulator

+- locus tag of target gene

+- contig id

+- site start

+- site end

+- site strand (1 or -1)

+- site sequence

 # Image Credits